liri-uzh/lcpcli/README.md

 #### Global attributes

-Some, it makes sense for multiple entity types to share references: in those cases, they can define _global attributes_.
+In some cases, it makes sense for multiple entity types to share references: in those cases, they can define _global attributes_.
 An example of a global attribute is a speaker or an agent that can have a name, an age, etc. and be associated with both a segment (a sentence) and, say, a gesture.
 The corpus template would include definitions along these lines:

 ```json
 "globalAttributes": {